iftekmahmud/iftekmahmud.github.io/blog/hidden-ssids/README.md

   sudo apt install aircrack-ng
   ```

-  `aircrack-ng` includes `airodump-ng`, which we’ll use to scan for networks.
+  `aircrack-ng` includes `airodump-ng`, which we'll use to scan for networks.

 3. **Prepare the Wireless Adapter**: Ensure your wireless adapter is connected and supports monitor mode.
 Identify your wireless interface name (e.g., `wlan0`) using: